tiagoalv3s/voting-system/README.md

 - [ ] Log is a protected text file.
 - [ ] User can enter in counting mode to see the results of election.
 - [ ] Counting mode is protected by a password.
-- [ ] User can see a image of the candidate to confirm he’s voting in the right candidate.
+- [ ] User can see a image to confirm he’s voting in the right candidate.